zulthaxion/extended-style-selector/README.md

 ### Usage

-Active the extension (default is disabled).
+Activate the extension (default is disabled).
 Write your prompts, select a style file and a style then hit generate!
 The selected style will be applied to your prompts.